 Another sign of aging for women are dark spots, which can come in the form of age spots, freckles or dark eye circles.
 These are caused by over exposure to harmful UV rays.

 Thankfully, astaxanthin can lighten dark spots because it inhibits oxidation of melanin after UV exposure.
-In fact, inhibitory effect is superior to that of Vitamin C and comparable that of L-cysteine, both anti-oxidants.
+In fact, inhibitory effect is 6000x more powerful than Vitamin C and comparable that of L-cysteine, both anti-oxidants.

 By serving as sunscreen to UV rays, astaxanthin helps improve the appearance of skin and prevents formation of dark spots.